 The connector type (positive, negative or neutral pressure) determines the exact clamping and disconnection sequence — check the manufacturer's instructions.

-Certification and traceability: CE (MDR 2017/745), ISO 13485 from the manufacturer, lot traceability; national registration per destination country.
-Request technical documentation and samples before quoting volume.
+We make them with CE (MDR 2017/745), ISO 13485 and lot traceability, with national registration per country; ask us for the technical documentation and samples before quoting volume and we'll take it to WhatsApp.

 Frequently Asked Questions